thecarp/GearHinge/README.md

 of another project, but stands on its own as a part that could be re-used.

 It is designed to be printed in place and without support materials.
-Gears should be rotates into the case (rot = 0) for printing.
+Gears should be rotated into the case for printing.

+Printing is very sensitive to options, and slicing should be inspected to ensure parts have not been connected internally.

 ## Requirements